 Required, 100 words maximum.

 We possess private data from users through the DW website, and public, free-to-use data from a variety of multilingual datasets listed above.
 For the website, we intend to utilize views, engagement, and comments with DW stories to inform the priority and weighting scheme of that article in our dataset.
 Popular articles are likely to feature higher in the user queries as well, and we would benefit from engineering optimizations such as caching and semantic similarity matching over sentences.
-Our studies will only be conducted with IRB approval following GDPR compliance at each step of the way.
+Our studies will only be conducted with IRB approval from TU Delft following GDPR compliance at each step of the way.

 22. What information or decisions will be produced from your data and model, why does it matter, and why would your project’s end beneficiaries adopt, use, and integrate the solution to meet their needs?